-As the new medical director of Community’s pediatric gastroenterology program, Dr. Abu-Salih brings 15 years of pediatric experience with him.
+When he was appointed the medical director of Community’s pediatric gastroenterology program in 2011, Dr. Abu-Salih brought 15 years of pediatric experience with him.
 He received his medical degree from Jordan University of Science and Technology.
 He returned to the United States to complete his residency in pediatrics at the University of Iowa.
 He practiced general pediatrics for 12 years in Wisconsin before completing fellowship training in pediatric gastroenterology at the University of Michigan in 2011.

 Through his years of practice in general pediatrics, Dr. Abu-Salih gained a wealth of knowledge that he found very helpful during his subspecialty training.
 It helped him look at his pediatric gastroenterology patients from a comprehensive standpoint, rather than just focusing on the presenting ailment, which has resulted in better outcomes for the patient.
 He says, “While pediatric GI is considered a specialty that involves some degree of intervention and procedures, I like to incorporate prevention in my treatment approach.”
 Dr. Abu-Salih’s goal is to see the patient as soon as possible, identify the presenting problem and how to evaluate it, and communicate to the referring physician or nurse practitioner his assessment and recommendations.

 Dr. Abu-Salih firmly believes in educating patients about their conditions and treatment options.
 He puts emphasis on giving patients and their families enough time to express their concerns and maintain continuity of care and follow-up as needed.
 This supports his philosophy of building strong relationships with patients and their families, while partnering with all providers involved in their care.